-Monitoring compliance and Oversight
+5.0 Monitoring and Oversight

 Investor Relations maintains records of any material disclosures made by CIBC spokespersons who speak at industry conferences or to analysts or institutional investors.
 Communications and Public Affairs maintains records of any material disclosures made by CIBC spokespersons to the media.
-If unintentional selective disclosure has occurred, the SVP, Corporate CFO & Investor Relations must be contacted immediately.
-The SVP, Corporate CFO & Investor Relations will then escalate to the CFO or Legal Department as appropriate.
+If unintentional selective disclosure has occurred, the SVP, IR & PM must be contacted immediately, who will then escalate to the CFO or Legal Department as appropriate.

-The SVP, Corporate CFO and Investor Relations is responsible for maintaining the records containing public information about CIBC.
+The SVP, IR & PM is responsible for maintaining the records containing public information about CIBC.
 This would include, for example, news releases, research reports and other commentary.